Crimson Dynamo: Dmitri Bukharin

 Dmitri Bukharin, the fifth Crimson Dynamo, was given Yuri Petrovich's armor by his masters in the KGB.
 He joined the Soviet Super-Soldiers, but was expelled after his teammates decided to sever their connections to the Soviet government.
 Afterward, he received a new, redesigned suit of armor.
 He later joined the Supreme Soviets, a group of superhumans who were loyal to the Soviet government; the group became the People's Protectorate after the USSR dissolved.
 When the new government confiscated his armor, he was given another suit and adopted the codename Airstrike.
 By the events of Dark Reign, however, he had returned to the identity and armor of the Crimson Dynamo, albeit as an ally of Iron Man instead of an enemy.
 He is currently a member of the Winter Guard, a Russian counterpart of the Avengers.

-Bukharin's tenure is the longest of anyone in the Crimson Dynamo's publication history, and occurred during such seminal Iron Man storylines as "Demon in a Bottle", "Doomquest", and "Armor Wars".
-As a result, Bukharin's Crimson Dynamo is considered by some to be the definitive version of the character.
+Bukharin's tenure is the longest of anyone in the Crimson Dynamo's publication history and occurred during such seminal Iron Man storylines as "Demon in a Bottle", "Doomquest", and "Armor Wars".